 For growing grapes in containers, choose a large and sturdy container that can support this vigorous vine.
 A 15-20 gallon pot that is at least 16-18 inches deep and 18-24 inches wide is sufficient.
-Start with a smaller sized pot and then repot the plant in a larger one.
+Start with a smaller-sized pot and then repot the plant in a larger one.

-Choosing a variety that is resistant to diseases and can grow well in your zone is most essential.
-However, you can grow almost any variety in the container but growing a dwarf grape cultivar like ‘pixie’ can save you from the hassle of training a grape vine in a pot.
+Choosing a variety that is resistant to diseases and can grow well in your zone is essential.
+However, you can grow almost any variety in the container but growing a dwarf grape cultivar like ‘pixie’ can save you from the hassle of training a grapevine in a pot.

 Requirements for Growing Grapes in Pots

-Choose a location that is sunny, warm and dry.
-If your spot receives shade in an afternoon the plant will still do well, but at least 6 hours of sunlight is required.
+Choose a location that is sunny, warm, and dry.
+If your spot receives shade in the afternoon, the plant will still do well, but at least 5-6 hours of sunlight is required.

 Don’t use heavy garden soil when growing grapes in containers.
-Instead, use a light potting mix that is loose, rich in organic matter and most importantly drains well.
+Instead, use a light potting mix that is loose, rich in organic matter, and most importantly, drains well.

 Water regularly and deeply to keep the soil slightly moist but avoid overwatering.
 Soggy, damp soil can be detrimental to the plant.

-From the next year, start to fertilize the plant with the fertilizer that is low in nitrogen but high in potassium and phosphorus from the spring when flower buds appear.
+From the next year, start to fertilize the plant with a fertilizer that is low in nitrogen but high in potassium and phosphorus from the spring when flower buds appear.

 Growing Grapes in Tropics

-The two tropical countries India and Brazil are one of the largest producers of grapes in the world.
-Other tropical countries like Yemen, Thailand, Peru and Tanzania also produces grapes but to a smaller extent.
-This means if you live in a tropical climate you can still grow grapevine.
-You’ll only need to find a right variety that grows successfully in your area.
+The two tropical countries, India and Brazil, are one of the largest producers of grapes in the world.
+Other tropical countries like Yemen, Thailand, Peru, and Tanzania also produce grapes but to a smaller extent.
+This means if you live in a tropical climate, you can still grow grapevines.
+You’ll only need to find the right variety that grows successfully in your area.

 Grape Vine Care in Pots

 Grapevine requires mulching when grown on the ground.
-You can also mulch in the pot with pine bark, compost or with pebbles (this way it will look great too) to prevent excessive water evaporation from the soil and to protect roots from temperature fluctuations.
+You can also mulch in the pot with pine bark, compost, or with pebbles (this way, it will look great too) to prevent excessive water evaporation from the soil and to protect roots from temperature fluctuations.

 In climates with harsh winters, you have to protect the plant.
-For this, you’ll need to remove the dormant grapevine from its support and start to keep it indoors in warm space.
+For this, you’ll need to remove the dormant grapevine from its support and start to keep it indoors in a warm space.
 Also, reduce watering and avoid the application of any fertilizer during this period.

 During the first few months after planting until the end of the growing season, do not prune the plant and allow it to grow freely to let the plant establish well in a pot and allow it to develop a strong root system.

-Dedicate the first year for training the vine to follow your trellis or stack with pruning and tying.
+Dedicate the first year to training the vine to follow your trellis or stack with pruning and tying.
 Due to the limited space of the container, try to keep only 1 or 2 branches growing from the main trunk.
 Also, prune away any runners that creep away from the trellis.

-The most important pruning will be one that you will perform in late winter when the plant shed its leaves, it is the one on which the fruiting depends.
+The most important pruning will be one that you will perform in late winter when the plant sheds its leaves, it is the one on which the fruiting depends.
 You will need to do the summer pruning too.
 Though it should have to be light and unobtrusive, just pinching and pruning.

 Harvesting should be done when your grape plant is at least 2-3 years old.
 Generally, grapes ripen anytime between late August to late October.
 Exactly when it depends on the variety and the type of climate you’re growing them in.